 - Access to and use of family planning reduces fertility and facilitates delayed and more widely spaced childbirths, slowing population growth.

-- Empowering women leads to smaller families with more educational opportunities.
+- Empowering women through access to education and the free exercise of their reproductive rights leads to smaller families with more educational opportunities.
 In turn, family planning expands opportunities available to women and girls by reducing unintended pregnancy and facilitating personal choices on the number and timing of births.